BashirYesufu/BashirYesufu/README.md

 <a href="https://www.linkedin.com/in/bashir-yesufu-a186a6177/"><img height="30" alt="Bash's LinkedIn" src="https://raw.githubusercontent.com/BashirYesufu/BashirYesufu/main/assets/linkedin.png"></a>
 </p>

-- 👋 Hi, my name is Bashir, but my friends call me Bash.
+- 👋 Hi,<br/> My name is Bashir, but my friends call me Bash.
 You can too!🥳 I am a passionate iOS developer and a freelance software engineer from Nigeria.
 I love the soft life.
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and love how collaboration and knowledge sharing happens through open-source.
  <img align="right" alt="GIF" src="https://raw.githubusercontent.com/BashirYesufu/BashirYesufu/main/assets/code.gif?raw=true" width="500" height="320" />